Decomposing a Monolith into Smart Surfaces

 the problem with rewrites

-so here's the thing about monolithic frontend apps — they work great until they don't. at Upwork we had this massive Nuxt application that handled basically everything. job posting, proposals, contracts, messaging, payments, settings. all of it living in one repo, one build, one deploy pipeline. and every time someone touched one page they'd hold their breath hoping nothing else broke.
+monolithic frontend apps work great until they don't. at Upwork we had this massive Nuxt application that handled basically everything. job posting, proposals, contracts, messaging, payments, settings. all of it living in one repo, one build, one deploy pipeline. and every time someone touched one page they'd hold their breath hoping nothing else broke.

 the classic answer is "let's rewrite it" but rewrites are where engineering teams go to die. you spend 18 months rebuilding what already exists, the old app keeps evolving while you're rewriting, and by the time you ship v2 it's already behind v1 in features. i've seen this play out enough times to know better.